MdMuneer/Task-Lister-Chrome-Extension/README.md

-# Task-Lister-Chrome-Extension
+Task-Lister-Chrome-Extension

--> Its a chrome extension for your daily tasks.
+Task-Lister-Chrome-Extension is a Chrome extension designed to manage your daily tasks conveniently.

--> Built using using React.....
+Technologies Used

+    React.js
+    Chrome Extension API